-- Top grain leather
+Top grain leather

-- Full grain leather
+Full grain leather

 Europeans tend to be far more restrictive and exact in their leather descriptions.

-Leather guides written for the furniture industry can be completely different than those written for people interested in clothes or leather accessories.
+Leather guides written for the furniture industry can be completely different than those written by people interested in clothes or leather accessories.

 Here are a few examples:

 Most residential furniture industry professionals use genuine leather to mean “real leather” made from hides.

 The term genuine leather is also used for products made with bottom grain leather that is split away from the hide after the top grain has been removed.

-This is a cheaper leather that is not as strong as the top grain.
+This is a cheaper leather (often called “splits”) that is not as strong as the top grain.

 If you search for “genuine leather”office chairs on Amazon, you will find both bonded leather and top grain leather chairs listed.